-The geology, B.S. program enables students to concentrate in straightforward geology, whereas the eEarth sciences, B.S. program allows students to choose a more individualized program under three concentrations: geology, environmental earth sciences, and earth science education.
+The geology, B.S. program enables students to concentrate in straightforward geology, whereas the earth sciences, B.S. program allows students to choose a more individualized program under three concentrations: geology, environmental earth sciences, and earth science education.

 Candidates who complete 31-37 credit hours (which includes student teaching and a master's project) in education coursework may qualify for NYSED initial teacher certification allowing them to teach science in grades 7-12 in New York State.

-Graduates of the M.S.Ed. in science education program have been hired as biology, chemistry, earth science, and physics teachers at middle- and high-schools across Western New York and around the country and as educators in museums and nature centers.
+Graduates of the M.S.Ed. in science education program have been hired as biology, chemistry, earth science, and physics teachers at middle and high schools across Western New York and around the country and as educators in museums and nature centers.

 Many of our graduates enroll in the Great Lakes Environmental graduate programs.
 They are offered in conjunction with the Great Lakes Center.